 Additional federal supports include:

-Please join the Honourable Diana Gibson, Minister of Jobs, Economic Development and Innovation, for an information session on how the Province of British Columbia is responding to the potential repercussions from American tariffs on Canadian goods.
+Please join the Honourable Diana Gibson, Minister of Jobs, Economic Development and Innovation for a special event on how the Province of British Columbia is responding to the potential repercussions from American tariffs on Canadian goods.

 Discussion items: